Hostdon/pleroma/docs/configuration/cheatsheet.md

 * `:purge_after_days` an integer, remove backup achives after N days.
 * `:limit_days` an integer, limit user to export not more often than once per N days.
-* `:dir` a string with a path to backup temporary directory or `nil` to let Pleroma choose temporary directory in the following order:
+* `:dir` a string with a path to backup temporary directory or `nil` to let Akkoma choose temporary directory in the following order:
     1. the directory named by the TMPDIR environment variable
     2. the directory named by the TEMP environment variable
     3. the directory named by the TMP environment variable